 Dynamics 365 launched in 2016 when Microsoft brought together Dynamics AX, its ERP application and the Dynamics CRM application.
 Microsoft was one of the first to make a move an offer an integrated solution.
 Given the dynamic nature of business and the likelihood of unique situations, it is becoming more and more important for software/solution providers to introduce applications that cater to the changing trends.
 Dynamics 365 is a comprehensive suite of services enabling all in one solutions so that you don’t have to pick and choose from the plethora of options available.

-Dynamics 365 Follows a “Common Data Model”
+What is Microsoft Dynamics 365 “Common Data Model”?